 Contact your provider with any complaints about tourist services or products.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-The Australian Consulate in San Jose, headed by an Honorary Consul, provides limited consular assistance to Australians in Costa Rica.
-The Consulate does not issue Australian passports, but can conduct passport interviews and provide provisional travel documents for emergency travel to the nearest Australian Embassy.
+The consulate doesn't issue Australian passports.
+They can conduct passport interviews and provide provisional travel documents for emergency travel to the nearest Australian embassy.

 Third Floor, Oficentro Torre La Sabana

-You can obtain full consular assistance from the Australian Embassy in Mexico.
+You can get full consular assistance from the Australian Embassy in Mexico.

 Ruben Dario No 55 (Polanco)